Inherited Property: Check the need for renovation online in 5 steps and avoid cost traps

 What happens if I miss the two-year renovation deadline?

-It depends on the individual case.
+That depends on the individual case.
 Smaller, cost-effective modernisations can often disproportionately increase the selling price.
-A costly complete renovation is not always profitable but can widen the pool of potential buyers.
-A cost-benefit analysis is crucial here.
+An expensive complete renovation is not always profitable, but it can broaden the range of potential buyers.
+A <a href="/blog/lohnt-sich-eine-renovierung-vor-dem-verkauf">cost-benefit analysis</a> is crucial here.

-For most comprehensive funding programmes from KfW and BAFA, the involvement of a certified Energy Efficiency Expert (EEE) is mandatory.
+For most comprehensive funding programmes by KfW and BAFA, the involvement of a certified Energy Efficiency Expert (EEE) is mandatory.
 They confirm the eligibility of the measures for funding and assist with the application process.

 What is the difference between renovation and modernisation?